minimum-sauce/ADV/diary_felix.md

 # [2023-02-24]

 ## Implemnetations
-* With the help of PKD libraries, implemented graphs.
+* With the help of PKD libraries, implemented graphs as well as the Stack type.
-*
+* implemented graph_create_grid() function for use in creating randomized mazes
+* Implementation of random maze generator.
+Used Wikipedia as a resource for getting the algorithm.
+The implementation to code I made myself
 ## Problems